Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 - **More Gender Analysis:**
 	- Look into Language Log: research on interruption times of men vs women
 	- Compare back channels of Presenters by gender

-### Preparing for the Presentation:
-I am adding gender to art_df and bk_df so that I can see how gender affects back channels.
-I would like to have some of this for my analysis in the presentation tomorrow.
-I would like to compare back channels of Presenters by gender.

-I discovered a connection today between average sentence length and number of back channels: Experts have the longest sentences, and the most back channels are uttered while they are speaking.
-This leads me to believe that longer speech results in more back channels.

 ## 12/03/17
 ### Back Channel Analysis: